What to do in Christchurch, based on your travel style

 Quick tips for visiting Christchurch

-• The centre of Christchurch is nice and flat, which makes it very walkable, but a rental car will make it easier to get around.
+• The centre of Christchurch is nice and flat, which makes it very walkable, but a rental car will make it easier to get to places like Lyttelton.

 • Having said that, I appreciated staying a little outside of the city centre so I didn’t have to pay for parking or worry about my car during the day (I stayed at the Bealey Quarter last time, which was a great budget option, and the Novotel the time before that, which has an unbeatable location right on Cathedral Square).